Sustainable Investing and the Cross-Section of Returns and Maximum Drawdown: Methodology

 \subsubsection{Training, validation, and test data}

-In financial economics, it is standard practice to split a dataset into in-sample and out-of-sample subsets and to evaluate performance based on the latter.
+In financial economics, it is standard practice to split a data set into in-sample and out-of-sample subsets and to evaluate performance based on the latter.
 For machine learning models, it is more common to split the data into three subsets: training, validation, and test.
 The training set is used to fit a number of models with the same general architecture but different hyperparameters.\footnote{In machine learning, a hyperparameter is a parameter whose value is set before the learning process begins, and is specific to the model's architecture.
-Examples of hyperperameters are the penalization term for a penalized regression, and the number of hidden layers and number of units in a neural network.
+Examples of hyperparameters are the penalization term for a penalized regression and the number of hidden layers and number of units in a neural network.
 Hyperparameters are specified through a validation process and are chosen to minimize model error over the validation set.} The validation set is used to tune the hyperparameters.
 The test set is used to evaluate model performance.
-This more elaborate procedure addresses the complexity of machine learning models, and their tendency to overfit or underfit when hyperparameters are poorly chosen.\footnote{$K$-fold cross-validation is a standard method for tuning hyperparameters.
+This more elaborate procedure addresses the complexity of machine learning models, and their tendency to overfit or underfit when hyperparameters are poorly chosen\footnote{$K$-fold cross-validation is a standard method for tuning hyperparameters.
 The method splits training data into $k$ equally sized subsets.
 A model with a fixed set of hyperparameters is fit on the union of $k-1$ subsets and evaluated on the $k$th subset.
 This process is repeated $k-1$ times and the evaluation scores are averaged, yielding an overall score.
-This practice is, however, very costly and does not respect the time ordering of events, which is essential to our analysis.} \\ \\ The avoidance of lookahead bias, the goal of subjecting our models to the most challenging tests possible, and the availability of data guide the specification of our training, validation, and test sets.
-When we run our models without ESG data, we use a training set that runs from 1980-01-01 until 1999-04-30, a validation set that runs from 1999-05-01 until 2007-03-31, and a training set that runs from 2007-04-01 to 2018-06-30.
-The short history of our ESG data, which begin on 2009-06-30, forces us to make two compromises.
-First, we skip the validation step and rely on the hyperparameters chosen in previous run (without ESG data).
-This leaves more data for testing.
-Second, we put the financial crisis in the training set instead of the test set, making it easier for our model to succeed.
-Our training set runs from 1980-01-01 until 2013-06-30 and our test set runs from 2014-07-01 to 2018-06-30.\footnote{Since we evaluate maximum drawdown over one-year periods and stagger start dates by a month, a period of $N$ years contains $12\times (N-1)$ observations.}
+This practice is, however, very costly and does not respect the time ordering of events, which is essential to our analysis.}.\\ \\ The avoidance of look-ahead bias, the goal of subjecting our models to the most challenging tests possible, and the availability of data guide the specification of our training, validation, and test sets.
+To select the parameters of the models, we omit ESG variables and split the data into a training set that runs from 1970-01 until 1990-12 and a validation set that runs from 1991-12 until 2001-01.
+Once the best model parameters selected, we then retrain the model and test it.
+First we do so without incorporating ESG variables due to their short history.
+In this specific case, our training data runs between 1970-01 and 2000-01-01.\\ \\ The short history of ESG data (which begin on 2009-07 for OWL and 2007-01 for TVL) forces us to make two compromises).
+First, to limit the effect of missing data we dismiss data points without any ESG information.
+We also opt for a test set of one year at a time and increase the training set (fixed starting data and moving ending date with retraining at each beginning of the year).
+Therefore, we train the models 5 times with a starting date on 2009-01 and an end date from 2014-01 to 2018-01 with one year increment.
+Each trained model will be used to predict one year length test set between 2015 and 2019\footnote{Since we evaluate maximum drawdown over one-year periods and stagger start dates by a month, a period of $N$ years contains $12\times (N-1)$ observations.}.